Star-Spangled Banner

 Including MD 381, MD 382, US 301, MD 4, I-495, MD 202 & I-295

 The British army and navy met up in Upper Marlboro along the Patuxent River.
-Visit Mount Calvert Historical & Archaeological Park, where you’ll find a spectacular view and access to the river, as well as exhibits.
+Visit Mount Calvert Historical & Archaeological Park, where you’ll find a spectacular view and access to the river, as well as exhibits on the history and intersection of three cultures at this site: American Indian, European American and African American.
 Upper Marlboro is also popular among equestrians who attend events at The Show Place Arena & Prince George’s Equestrian Center and horseback ride on miles of trails in local parks.

 BALTIMORE